otrv4/otrv4/otrv4.md

 construct an ASCII string: the five bytes "?OTR:", the base-64 encoding of the binary form of the message and the byte ".".

-### Serializing the SNIZKPK Authentication
+### Serializing the Ring Signature Proof of Authentication

-A signature non-interactive zero-knowledge proof of knowledge (SNIZKPK) is serialized as follows:
+The Ring Signature's non-interactive zero-knowledge proof of authentication is serialized as follows:

 ```
-SNIZKPK Authentication (SNIZKPK):
+Ring Signature Authentication (RING-SIG):
   c1 (SCALAR)
   r1 (SCALAR)
   c2 (SCALAR)